theodox/tadwtf/tadwtf_outline.md

 		- the 'perfect' description of the finished game != the perfect working environment
 			- eg, Bungie tags
 		- too optimized data is hard to change.
+- in short: things will go wrong

 TA = FEMA
 ==========
-* So, crises are inevitable
 - When things go bad, TA is the first line of defence
-		+ time to rename files?
-		+ time to track down budget over runs?
-		+ time to change contents of hundreds of files?
-		+ Call a TA!
-	- and things always go bad.
-Always.
-	- This is almost a job in itself
-		- Modern productions are too big to keep in anyones head
-			-	tons of assets
-			-	even more dependencies
+	- Because we know the pipeline
+	- Because we can free up artists to make more art
+	- Because we have tools and techniques to make this less brutal

 Disaster response is a tough job
 ===================================
 - by definition, it's not planned
 	- hard to improve, because every crisis is different
 	- high time costs
-- Even so, Manual fixups have to be the last line of defence, not the first
+	- unpredictable
+- it's tempting to pawn it off on the unfortunate
+	+ some companies have whole departments that do nothing but scut work
+	+ There are some amazing people in those roles
+	+ but it's a tragic waste
+- Disaster response is a high skill job, not a low
 	- ta's have to maximize their own productivity so they can maximise yours

 Disaster preparedness
 =====================
 - Up front investments
 	- people skills
-		- all TAs need to be able to do their own automation, full stop  #macguyver
+		- all TAs need to be able to do their own automation, full stop  [#macgyver]
 		- scripting < hard core programming, but it's essential -it's the only way to speed up massive drudge work
 	- open file formats